luisabellan/rickandmorty/README.md

 To configure these, copy `.env.example` to `.env.local` and update the values as needed.
 The `.env.local` file is git-ignored and safe for local development.

+## Copyright Compliance

+This project uses images and content from the Rick and Morty television series for educational and fan appreciation purposes only.
+All content remains the property of Adult Swim and Williams Street.
+For more details, see [Copyright Compliance](./COPYRIGHT-COMPLIANCE.md).

 # Sprint Challenge: Single Page Applications

 ## Rick & Morty Edition